lynxgav/COVID19-mitigation/README.md

 The model code reproducing the results and figures in the manuscript published on MedRxiv

-"Impact of self-imposed prevention measures and short-term government intervention on mitigating and delaying a COVID-19 epidemic" by Alexandra Teslya, Thi Mui Pham, Noortje E. Godijk, Mirjam E. Kretzschmar, Martin C.J.
+"Impact of self-imposed prevention measures and short-term government intervention on mitigating and delaying a COVID-19 epidemic" by Alexandra Teslya, Thi Mui Pham, Noortje G. Godijk, Mirjam E. Kretzschmar, Martin C.J.
 Bootsma and Ganna Rozhnova
 doi: https://doi.org/10.1101/2020.03.12.20034827

 https://www.medrxiv.org/content/10.1101/2020.03.12.20034827v1